Yes, Lego Crocs are real – and they’ll cost $300 in Singapore

 PHOTO: LEGO WEBSITE

-Lego fans will soon be able to wear the brand’s trademark colorful bricks on their feet.
+Lego fans will soon be able to wear the brand’s trademark colourful bricks on their feet.

-The company, which is looking to recapture sales growth, is positioning the clogs as collectible items for kids and adults, although the first drop will only be offered only in adult sizes.
-Each will include a “Lego minifigure with four pairs of its own miniature Crocs shoes”.
+The company is positioning the clogs as collectible items for kids and adults, although the first drop will be offered only in adult sizes.
+Each will include a “Lego mini-figure with four pairs of its own miniature Crocs shoes”.

-They’ll be available globally on Feb 16 and cost US$150 (S$190) – well above the price for regular Crocs footwear, which typically run in the US$35 to US$50 range, with collaborations running up to US$70.
+They will be available globally on Feb 16 and cost US$150 (S$190) – well above the price for regular Crocs footwear, which typically sell in the US$35 to US$50 range, with collaborations running up to US$70.

-Lego’s Singapore website has the Brick Clogs - listed as “coming soon” - with a local price of $299.95 across all its sizes.
+Lego’s Singapore website has the Brick Clogs listed as “coming soon”, with a local price of $299.95 across all sizes.

 PHOTO: LEGO WEBSITE

-The brand experienced breakneck expansion coming out of the pandemic as comfortable apparel
+The brand experienced breakneck expansion coming out of the Covid-19 pandemic as comfortable apparel

 gained favour